Quantization for uniform distributions of Cantor dusts on $\mathbb{R}^2$: Introduction

-are respectively called the \tit{lower} and \tit{upper quantization dimensions} of the probability measure $P$.
+are, respectively, called the \tit{lower} and \tit{upper quantization dimensions} of the probability measure $P$.
 If $\ul D(P)=\ol D (P)$, the common value is called the \tit{quantization dimension} of $P$ and is denoted by $D(P)$.
 Quantization dimension measures the speed at which the specified measure of the error tends to zero as $n$ approaches to infinity.
-For any $s\in (0, +\infty)$, the numbers $\liminf_n n^{\frac 2 s} V_n(P)$ and $\limsup_n n^{\frac 2s} V_n(P)$ are respectively called the $s$-dimensional \tit{lower} and \tit{upper quantization coefficients} for $P$.
+Quantization dimension is also connected with other dimensions of dynamical systems, for details one can see \cite{GL1}.
+More accurate information about the asymptotics of the quantization error is provided by the {\it quantization coefficients.} For any $s\in (0, +\infty)$, the numbers $\liminf_n n^{\frac 2 s} V_n(P)$ and $\limsup_n n^{\frac 2s} V_n(P)$ are, respectively, called the $s$-dimensional \tit{lower} and \tit{upper quantization coefficients} for $P$.
 If the $s$-dimensional lower and upper quantization coefficients for $P$ are finite and positive, then $s$ coincides with the quantization dimension of $P$.
-The quantization coefficients provide us with more accurate information about the asymptotics of the quantization error than the quantization dimension.
-Given a finite subset $\ga\sci \D R^d$, the Voronoi region generated by $a\in \ga$ is defined by